zhuweix/methylFracAnalyzer/README.md

 analzyeMethylFrac featPercentile -c {path/to/sample.toml} -r [full/calc/plot]
 ```
 ### Description
 This subcommand calculates the percentiles (5%, 15%, 25%, 50%, 75%, 85%, 95%) in the provided features in `config/resource.toml` file.
-The provided resource files will process the following features: General Features in Hg38 (Gencode v43 annotation) including cpgislands, enhancers, silencers, tRNA genes, origin of replications, protein coding genes, centromeres and whole-genome data (details in the [Notice](#notice) section); Detailed centromeirc elements in T2T v1.1 assembly; ChromHMM states.
+The provided resource files will process the following features: General Features in Hg38 (Gencode v43 annotation) including cpgislands, enhancers, silencers, tRNA genes, origin of replications, protein coding genes, centromeres and whole-genome data (details in the [Notice](#notice) section); Detailed centromeirc elements in T2T v1.1 assembly; Histone Marks and ChromHMM states.
 The results are stored in CSV files within the `{figure_dir}/source` directory ({figure_dir} is specificed in the config toml file).

 This subcommand also plots the the percentiles in Time Series according to the sample sheet (`sample/example_sample_sheet.tsv`), which is the same sample sheet in the snakemake workflow.
 The plots are stored in separate folders in the `{figure_dir}`.
 Furthermore, median plots comparing different features are also generated in the `{figure_dir}/median`.